 That said, you may be asking yourself, “Well that sounds awesome, but is that really made for speaking businesses?”.
 The answer is a bit of a mixed bag.
 For the most part, CRMs can be customized to suit the needs of a speaking business.
 However, most are designed with sales in mind rather than event management.
 If you’re a tech lover (like yours truly), this isn’t a problem, and it can lead to a deeper understanding of the system itself.

-We, on the back end, use HubSpot for our CRM.
-With countless integrations, marketing, and automation, HubSpot is the powerhouse of CRMs that can be tailored to speaking businesses.
+We, on the back end, use HubSpot for our CRM, but for speakers we recommend the SpeakerFlow CRM.
+Built on Zoho One, the SpealerFlow CRM comes, from day 1, with countless integrations, marketing, and automation.
+In short, it’s the powerhouse of CRMs for speaking businesses.
 I, personally, love it for its versatility and its built-in marketing management system.
-I am, after all, a marketer! 🙂As a team, we’re also certified agency partners with HubSpot, so if you have any questions about it, as a CRM, or about how to get started, we’re here to help.
+I am, after all, a marketer! 🙂 As a team, we’re also certified partners with Zoho, so if you have any questions about it, as a CRM, or about how to get started, we’re here to help.

 Ultimately, which CRM you choose depends on your business’s needs and your comfort with new technology.
 However, the fact remains that a CRM is a key tool in any speaking business.
 Period.
 Without it, leads fall through the cracks, tasks get forgotten, and sales are lost.
 If you don’t have one already, this is your next mission for your speaking business, should you choose to accept it.
 For more information about getting started with a CRM, check out “CRMs For Speakers: The Beginner’s Guide“.